GarenKreiz/Geocaching-Journal/README.md

 # Releases - Versions

+* 1.4.0 : button to select some images that will be displayed as a list at the end of the page
 * 1.3.0 : popup window for images, mosaic of images
 * 1.2.0 : journal for trackables, option to exclude some types of logs, option for galleries presentation
 * 1.1.0 : generation of a journal between two dates